ado21/DynamicMacros/README.md

 This is the logic how it works.
 This way your macros dynamically assign name of player you would overwrite manually and you never have to do that again.

+Ctrl modifier for **friendly players is bugged** since launch of Dragonflight.
+It is actually **not an issue of addon but game itself**.
+Ctrl does not work in normal macros too.
+Workaround for that is to bind ctrl+letter directly into action bars and create macro without specified ctrl modifier in it.

 ### More random examples (some people still do not understand it)

 1. **cast on friendly healer without any modifier at all**